tenjavacontest/Website/README.md

 Website
 =======

-Website (http://tenjava.com) used for the contest.
+The website (http://tenjava.com) used for the contest.<br />
+Uses: jQuery, MomentJS, and a little bit of faulty magic.